TEKKKKK/healthcare-assistant/README.md

 pip install -r requirements.txt

 4. Set up the database
-  1) Start XAMPP and ensure MySQL is running
+Start XAMPP and ensure MySQL is running
-  2)Create a database named 'healthcare_db'
+Create a database named 'healthcare_db'
-  3)Import the schema from database/schema.sql
+Import the schema from database/schema.sql

-5. Configure environment variables Create a .env file in the root directory OPENAI_API_KEY=your_openai_api_key_here
+6. Configure environment variables Create a .env file in the root directory OPENAI_API_KEY=your_openai_api_key_here

 Running the Application